 North Campground is located in close proximity to the Visitor Center, Bryce Canyon Lodge, and the Bryce Amphitheater.
-All 99 sites are first-come, first-served and are surrounded by Ponderosa Pine forest with equal amounts of shade and sun.
+All 99 sites are first-come, first-served, and are surrounded by Ponderosa Pine forest with equal amounts of shade and sun.
 During the winter season, one loop is open for all camping types, but no hook-ups are available.
-You will find more information on NPS website.
+You will find more hints on the NPS website.

 Sunset Campground is located west of Sunset Point, approximately 1.5 miles south of the Bryce Canyon Visitor Center, and is comprised of 100 sites.
 There are no water or electrical hook-ups available.
-You will find more information on NPS website.
+You will find more on the NPS website.

 |Bryce Canyon National Park |